EmmaArthur/meet-landing-page/README.md

 #DESCRIPTION

-The home page of a group chat called meet where people can send messages, share files, show your screen, and record your meetings — all in one workspace.
+A responsive home page of a group chat called meet where people can send messages, share files, show your screen, and record your meetings — all in one workspace.
 Control who can join with invite-only team access, data encryption, and data export.

 #STRUCTURE